The Grand Explorer

 Day 9 - Walk on the Abel Tasman Track between Torrent Bay and Awaroa

 Today you will embark on a truly stunning walk from Torrent Bay to Awaroa, where you’ll spend the night.
 You’ll follow the coastal track through lush native forest, before reaching more of the regions much-loved golden sand beaches.
-Today we have a relaxed and an active option so you can choose to walk as much or as little as you want to.
+As always, today you can choose to walk as much or as little as you want to.
+There are several water taxi pickup locations along the trail that we'll walk today, so you can choose to walk anywhere between two and six hours, or if you're keen to really relax today your guide can arrange a water taxi between Torrent Bay and Awaroa Lodge so you can soak in the stunning surrounds at our accommodations.

 Tonight we stay at Awaroa Meadowbank Homestead*